grscwf/twin-mt/nero-paths.md

       Mica, Pevin, glitch, and a skip-story option if the player's already seen that story in a previous playthrough.
   - (3) "normal" mood.
 Neither "abused" or "naked".
-- Nero has one more important mood, "subby", which can be triggered by taking the right choices when talking to Ivex.
+- Another mood "subby" can be triggered by taking the right choices when talking to Ivex.
+This is needed for reaching one ending.
+- Another mood "super-horny" is triggered when the candle has been lit for a while.
+This changes most descriptions, and some actions.
 </details>

 ### 1st Floor Easy